Judge extends temporary measures protecting Guatemalan children from deportation

 WASHINGTON (AP) — A federal judge is temporarily keeping in place measures preventing the Trump administration from deporting Guatemalan migrant children in government custody.

-Judge Timothy J. Kelly's decision Saturday keeps the government from removing Guatemalan children who came to the U.S. alone and are currently living in government shelters and foster care.
+Judge Timothy J. Kelly's decision Saturday keeps the government from removing Guatemalan children who came to the U.S. alone and are currently living in government shelters and foster care through Sept.
+16.

 Kelly's order said he needed a brief extension to continue to study the issue because up until a hearing on Sept.
 10 the facts of the case were still changing.
 His decision comes after the government during that hearing backtracked on previous claims that the children's parents requested them back.